-I am guilty of comforting myself with bad food and too much wine.
-I have squandered money for the all-too-brief comfort of a superficial purchase and have bitten my fingernails until they bled.
-I have also given myself the gift of daily meditation, nightly foot rubs, and exotic smelling candles that transport me to another place when I can’t afford to travel there myself.
+I’m guilty of comforting myself with bad food and too much wine.
+I’ve squandered money for the all-too-brief comfort of a superficial purchase and have bitten my fingernails until they bled.
+I’ve also given myself the gift of daily meditation, nightly foot rubs, and exotic smelling candles that transport me to another place when I can’t afford to travel there myself.

 I see those around me seek comfort from the stresses and despair of everyday life in the small things, both mindlessly and mindfully, one enriching their lives, the other destructing it.